nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 $ nextflow run main.nf -w gs://rnaseq-pipeline-bckt/scratch
 ```

-It's good practice not to write to the root directory of your bucket.
-It is better to write to another folder, such as the scratch folder within it.
-Don't worry about everything being executed remotely in the bucket because the `publishDir` directive was used in the `main.nf` script to direct results into a local folder called `results`.
+Nextflow does not allow you to use the root directory of a bucket as the work directory -- it must be a subdirectory instead.
+Using a subdirectory is also just a good practice.

+While the pipeline stores everything in the bucket, our example pipeline will also download the final outputs to a local directory called `results`, because of how the `publishDir` directive was specified in the `main.nf` script.
+If you want to avoid the egress cost associated with downloading data from a bucket, you can change the `publishDir` to another bucket directory, e.g. `gs://rnaseq-pipeline-bckt/results`.

 In your terminal, you should see something like this: